Will-Wright/NBA-predicter/README.md

 ### Prerequisites

-This project uses the following packages
+This project requires the following packages:

 ```
 sklearn